bryance-oyang/websocket_ctube/README.md

 	// etc...
 }
 ```
+Note that raw C/C++ data is transmitted (as if memcpy'ed to the browser) so set
+the endianness for the `DataView` accordingly.

 *TLS/SSL is not yet supported so the browser webpage trying to connect to
 `websocket_ctube` cannot be served with https for now (this is a security